kanta1207/program-schedular-app/docs/deployment.md

 ## Backend API

 After setting up the database, the next step is to deploy the backend API.
-We will use [render](https://render.com/) for it, considering the pricing.
+We will use [Render](https://render.com/) for it, considering the pricing.
 It'd be free as of Apr 9.
 2024 ([Reference](https://render.com/pricing))

 There is one thing you need to be careful on your deployment.

 #### Make sure you execute seeding only in first deploy

-Since render doesn't allow us to manually execute commands in server, we decided to do migration & seeding on build.
+Since Render doesn't allow us to manually execute commands in server, we decided to do migration & seeding on build.

 But we want to avoid seeding the database in every deployment, because it will initialize all of the tables.